Unboxing LLMs > loading...

 optimizer.zero_grad()

-for step, (inputs, targets) in enumerate(dataloader):
+for step, batch in enumerate(dataloader):

-# Move inputs to device
+# Move data to the target device

 inputs = inputs.to(device)